List edge-coloring

-In mathematics, list edge-coloring is a type of graph coloring that combines list coloring and edge coloring.
+In graph theory, list edge-coloring is a type of graph coloring that combines list coloring and edge coloring.

 An instance of a list edge-coloring problem consists of a graph together with a list of allowed colors for each edge.
 A list edge-coloring is a choice of a color for each edge, from its list of allowed colors; a coloring is proper if no two adjacent edges receive the same color.